Bank Verification Number

 The system works by recording fingerprints and a facial photograph of the client.

 The BVN or Bank verification number is an 11-digit number that is unique to each individual, but the same across all bank institutions for the same individual.
-To own and operate a banking account in Nigeria, you must first have a bank verification number.

-Once you open your first bank account, a BVN is issued to you.
-This BVN will remain the same and will be used when next you need to open a bank account in Nigeria.
-Thanks to technology, you can easily check your BVN by dialing a USSD code or asking your bank to provide you with that information.

 There have been some controversies about the security implication of having all bank accounts in different banks linked to one number, but the BVN has come to stay.

 Issues arose where fraudsters attempted to use the launch of the system to phish for customers' bank details.